BrowserWindow

 Parent and child windows

-option, you can create child windows:
+By using parent option, you can create child windows:

 const { BrowserWindow } = require('electron')